To earn an MPS in Applied Intelligence, you must successfully complete 11 courses (33 credits total), including:

-- For a current list of electives, visit the Course Details page.
+- For a current list of electives, visit the Course Schedule page.

-The Applied Intelligence program offers three concentrations that enable you to tailor your studies and sharpen your expertise in a particular area of study:
+The Applied Intelligence program offers four focus areas that enable you to tailor your studies and sharpen your expertise in a particular area of study:

-- Homeland Security: Learn how to produce intelligence estimates and assess risk related to key homeland security issues, while also exploring the role of technologies in collecting, analyzing, and sharing intelligence.
+- Homeland Security Intelligence: Learn how to produce intelligence estimates and assess risk related to key homeland security issues, while also exploring the role of technologies in collecting, analyzing, and sharing intelligence.

-- Law Enforcement: Understand how to develop and apply the intelligence operations frameworks relevant to organized crime and terrorism activities, while gaining a deeper understanding of contemporary issues in policing and the use of technology to prevent criminal activities.
+- Law Enforcement Intelligence: Understand how to develop and apply the intelligence operations frameworks relevant to organized crime and terrorism activities, while gaining a deeper understanding of contemporary issues in policing and the use of technology to prevent criminal activities.

 - Business Intelligence: Examine how to leverage business intelligence to provide actionable insights that support decision-making processes and increase competitiveness.